sargon/ffua/README.md

 the spanning tree are allowed to download firmware, which will remove them from the mesh network, but leaving any not upgraded node in the spanning tree.

+## LogRead

+A simple logging parser and reader.
+Is able to parse a special log output format, only.
+We, Freifunk Kiel, have the following format option in our Apache 2.4 configuration:

+    LogFormat "%h \"%r\" %>s %b" firmware
+	  CustomLog ${APACHE_LOG_DIR}/firmware.log firmware